-Multi-factor authentication (MFA) provides a layer of protection to your enterprise and your customers.
+Multi-factor authentication (MFA) provides a critical extra layer of protection to your enterprise and your customers.
 No longer just for employee use cases, MFA can be successfully leveraged to secure your customers’ interactions with your digital properties and mitigate the ripple effect of compromised credentials.

-To get customer MFA right, you need to make implementation choices that ensure both customer experience and security are optimized for various use cases.
+The good news is that customer security and convenience don’t have to be mutually exclusive.
+However, to get customer MFA right, you need to make implementation choices that ensure both customer experience and security are optimized for various use cases.
 You also need to determine the best way to introduce MFA to your customer base and decide if that means requiring it or making it optional.